What the Attacks on Trump Represent

 Is this really so bad a main theme for Trump to run on?

-Now, anyone that takes a moment to do some research on the history of Hitler, from his abusive childhood and impoverished background where as a young adult he lived in shelters, to his rants in Mein Kampf, will know that Trump is as close to being Hitler as Mahatma Ghandi was.
+Now, anyone that takes a moment to do some research on the history of Hitler, from his impoverished background where as a young adult he lived in shelters, to his rants in Mein Kampf, will know that Trump is as close to being Hitler as Mahatma Ghandi was.
 The only thing Trump has ever been an extremist about is himself and his business.
-This is the reality like it or not, all the accusations of Trump being some evil racist out to get people, is just so much garbage the media and his political opposition has created.
+Like it or not, all the accusations of Trump being some evil racist out to get people, is just so much garbage the media and his political opposition has created.

 Trump is not a racist for pointing out we need to close our border, we are a welfare state that is bleeding jobs by the thousands every month.
 We cannot afford to lose good paying jobs AND continue to add millions of immigrants onto our welfare rolls, all this is doing is speeding the nation's economic downfall.